privacybydesign/irmago/README.md

     go test -p 1 --tags=local_tests ./...

+### Running without Go

+You can also run the tests fully in Docker using the command below.
+This is useful when you don't want to install the Go compiler locally.
+By default, all tests are run one-by-one without parallel execution.

+    docker-compose run test

+You can override the default command by specifying command line options for `go test` manually, for example:

+    docker-compose run test ./internal/sessiontest -run TestDisclosureSession

+We always enforce the `-p 1` option to be used (as explained [above](#running-the-tests)).

 ## Using a local Redis datastore
 Irmago can either store session states in memory (default) or in a Redis datastore.
 For local testing purposes you can use the standard [Redis docker container](https://hub.docker.com/_/redis):